Editing Out the Truth

 There were a number of other mini stories reported in the film, but I’ll leave you the pleasure of discovering them.
 Overall, I enjoyed the documentary, finding it to be enlightening and definitely worthy of recommendation.

 Strangely enough it has also become increasingly difficult to find.
-While I had first watched this on Netflix, it is no longer available there (US or Canada), nor is it on iTunes.
-Hopefully this will be fixed soon!
+Although I had first watched it on Netflix, unfortunately it is no longer available (at least not in the US or Canada).
+Nor is it on iTunes!
+Hopefully this will be fixed soon.🤞

 As far as I can tell, you may need to find it at a local rental place (if such establishment still exist around your neck of the woods), borrow from local library, or rent it via Amazon.
 It does appears available to rent via Amazon Prime, however this service is not yet available in Canada.